phdye/smollm3-openwebui/doc/usage.md

 The `--backend` flag selects which backend installer to run.
 On Windows the default is `windows`.
 Any remaining arguments are forwarded to that backend.
 Examples:

-- `--backend wsl --distro <name>` launches Open WebUI inside the named WSL distribution.
+- `--backend wsl [--distro <name>]` launches Open WebUI inside the default WSL distribution or the one specified.
 - `--backend docker` runs Open WebUI in a Docker container.
 - `--backend pip` uses a local Python virtual environment.

 The script will download and configure Ollama, the SmolLM3-3B model, Open WebUI, and FFmpeg.
-It may take several minutes depending on network speed.
+When finished the services start automatically.
+Installation may take several minutes depending on network speed.

 ## 4. Access the services
 - Open WebUI will be available at `http://localhost:3000`